Atrix256/FalcorPathTracer/readme.md

 ## TODOs for DOF / Bokeh Blog post

+* the videos are kind of large in resolution (and file size). maybe make window smaller for making videos.

 ? is there a way to get focal length displayed as text on the screen?

 * maybe have a minimum distance for the animation that does focal plane stuff.